nvaccess/nvda/product_vision.md

 7. Efficient: Ensure responsiveness to user input, but also energy efficiency where possible:
     * Make use of newer more efficient APIs where possible, at the same time falling back to older APIs to ensure functionality on older systems.
     * Periodically remove technical debt and refactor code to make code more efficient and understandable, making sure to maintain compatibility with existing scenarios and OS / application versions still supported.
-8. Innovative: Strive to push the boundaries of what is possible and to avoide stagnation for both NvDA and its compeditors:
+8. Innovative: Strive to push the boundaries of what is possible and to avoid stagnation for both NVDA and its competitors:
     * Prototype new ideas and make them available through try builds.
-    * Promote the sharing and healthy debate of ideas on developer email lists and Github Discussions.
+    * Promote the sharing and healthy debate of ideas on developer email lists and GitHub Discussions.
 9. Compliance: Ensure app / web developers can rely upon NVDA to make best use of the accessibility they implement:
     * NVDA strives to comply with all application and web accessibility standards where possible.
     * Where there is disagreement or inability to comply with an accessibility standard, NVDA maintainers  clearly and respectfully argue the case, providing practical alternative solutions.
-    * NVDA maintainers partispate in discussions with standards groups.
+    * NVDA maintainers participate in discussions with standards groups.
 10. Documentation: Ensure users have the knowledge to fully leverage NVDA's features for productivity in work and everyday life:
     * NVDA offers comprehensive, user-friendly documentation such as an official user guide free of charge.
     * User-level support is available via various community-run email lists.